How to cope with COVID-19 related sleep disorders

 Covid-19 challenge is here to stay for some time

-As individuals try to make sense and cope with this evolving environment, the biggest impact has been felt on the mental and physical health.
+As individuals try to make sense of and cope with this evolving environment, the biggest impact has been felt on their mental and physical health.

 Economic activity, too, is likely to take a hit for some more time before the pandemic situation settles down and most of us return to what used to be normal earlier.

 This is true across the globe.
-Which means that issues related to finances, social isolation, employment, work and family concerns are unlikely to fade away in the near future.
+This means that issues related to finances, social isolation, employment, work and family concerns are unlikely to fade away in the near future.